| Do me (and every other worker at a financial institution) a favor: check your bank/credit card statements consistently.

 idea that a particular charge has been clearing their account each month for over a year!
 If they would

+simply look at their statements each month this would not be a problem.
 I know that it can be a pain to look over statements and make sure that your checks or debit purchases have cleared

 and cleared for the correct amount.
 Or to make sure that there aren't any unusual charges on your account can be very